 In summary, the 2019 Goldlund Gold Project Resource Estimate incorporated approximately 40,000 m of incremental drilling, the bulk of which was focused on Zone 7.
 While the increased data density and geological understanding of the deposits resulted in increased confidence of the resource, adding 3,535,900 tonnes at an average grade of 1.96 g/t Au, it also resulted in a large reduction in the number of tonnes and ounces in the inferred resource category.
-First Mining's technical team believes that the increased understanding of the deposit will assist the Company in better targeting subsequent drill programs aimed at growing the current resource body at Goldlund Gold Project, which remains open along strike to the northeast, to the southwest, and at depth.

 Further details can be found in the technical report for the 2019 Goldlund Gold Project Resource Estimate entitled "Technical Report and Resource Estimation Update, Goldlund Gold Project, Sioux Lookout, Ontario", which was prepared by WSP and filed by the Company on SEDAR on April 1, 2019.